kni-neu/website-6120/_pages/readings.md

 ## Keynote Reading Schedule

 Keynote papers are required reading that underly the fundamentals of modern natural language processing theory and practice.
 Each week, students should sign up for a paper.
-[Please do so here](https://docs.google.com/spreadsheets/d/1xVrHl8MgkrXhJnYbW5QJP4wEPROlPaSz8xGR1JDtIfY).
+[Please do so here](https://docs.google.com/spreadsheets/d/1AQRd_UqSUld7hWJsCsN2NeDXmUWClZPAK9ZeroC4mw4).
 Updates (it might take a few minutes) on the current schedule can be viewed here:

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSV7dL4--pViZpZC-AlSxKvRqKJsoErWLOQ1N2KYIEZ7ydhwImn7g6mbdwioAMKVdU6AAz3m-7wTV4S/pubhtml?gid=1843237375&amp;single=true&amp;widget=true&amp;headers=false" width="710" height="350"></iframe>
+<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpFwKBwTIlrNmHtXEGgTkTox3lPjWcgyGC_w5GHkU02AXvS6VhVFClRn9L1oqtj9kVDFC6ne22Rsih/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="710" height="350"></iframe>

 <br>

 ### Reading Group Schedule

-For each of the papers, during the *following week*, students will create a video five minute video pitch, write a 1 page summary, and answer student questions about the paper.
+For each of the papers, students will create a video five minute video pitch, write a 1 page summary, and answer student questions about the paper during class.
 The deliveries are as follows.

 ---